Fishing for Lake Trout on the Niagara River

 A Charter Captain’s Take

-”I’m one of the few area charter guys that key in on fishing for lake trout whenever they are in season,” says Yablonsky, a veteran of many seasons in the area.
-“I push them hard to customers and they really do enjoy them.
+“I’m one of the few area charter guys that key in on fishing for lake trout whenever they are in season,” says Yablonsky.
+“I push them hard to customers, and they really do enjoy them.
 They can also produce some big bucks when it comes to fishing derbies, too.”

 Fish The Niagara Bar To Catch Big Trout